We travel to Mexico every chance we get. We love everything about it – the culture, the people, the language, the food!

 Several boutique wineries in the area invite you to tour their vineyards and taste their wines.
 Cava Bocanegra offers tastings of their artisanal cheeses, paired with wine.

-Here’s a 5-star-rated day tour from Queretaro City that packages visits to both Bernal (#17 above) and Tequisquiapan (with wine tasting included).
+This 5-star-rated haciendas, wineries and magical towns tour leaves from Queretaro City.
+It packages visits to both Bernal (#17 above) and Tequisquiapan (with wine tasting included).

 We’ve heard Mazamitla called “the Switzerland of Mexico” – and that’s spot on.

-Chalet-style cabins nestled in the forested hills of Jalisco’s Sierra del Tigre, narrow cobblestone streets, whitewashed houses and flower-covered balconies create the charming allure of this Pueblo Magico.
+Here, you’ll find chalet-style cabins nestled in the forested hills of Jalisco’s Sierra del Tigre.
+Narrow cobblestone streets, whitewashed houses and flower-covered balconies add to the charming allure of this Pueblo Magico.

 Besides strolling through Mazamitla’s quaint downtown, you’ll also find other natural attractions.